The commonly heard flight call of the Greater Yellowlegs is usually repeated three times (May, NJ).

 When excited the call may be repeated in longer sequences (Mar, NJ).

-The same call of the Lesser Yellowlegs is usually repeated only twice and is higher (Mar, NJ).
+The same call of the Lesser Yellowlegs is usually repeated only twice and is higher, with a less ringing tone (Mar, NJ).

 Alarm call of Greater Yellowlegs (Apr, NJ).

 Greater Yellowlegs, alarm and flight calls, and portions of yodelling song at 26s and 61s (Apr, NJ).